IEvangelist/davidpine.net/content/blog/asp-net-core-optimization.md

 }
 ```
 The instance of the `StaticFileOptions` object has a public property namely "OnPrepareResponse" of type `Action<StaticFileResponseContext>`.
 So we can again specify a lambda
 expression.
-This expression can be used to delegate the preperation of the response.
+This expression can be used to delegate the preparation of the response.
 Notice we're simply setting the `Cache-Control` header to a "max-age" of a week.
 That was
 pretty simple, hey?!

 ### Compression Awareness